You are here: NTLawHbk » NTLawHandbook » WhatIsTheLaw

 Judges make decisions by applying the law based on the facts of each case, usually following past decisions in similar cases to keep things fair and predictable.
 This is called the doctrine of precedent, which means judges use past cases as a guide to make sure people with similar issues get similar results.
 Even if the facts in earlier cases are not identical, judges can compare cases, identify a common principle, or develop new principles.
 These common principles can be described as the common law that can be applied to other cases, and the law should be explained and how it should be applied.
 Common law can be specific to states and territories; for example, the NT will have its own body of common law.
 However, there is a common law across Australia.

 In the doctrine of the precedent, lower courts will generally follow higher courts' decisions.
 In Australia, the superior court for the states and territories is the Supreme Court for each area.
-Across Australia, there is the Federal Court, and the highest court is the High Court of Australia.
-Generally, lower courts follow decisions from higher courts.
+Across Australia, there is the Federal Court and the High Court of Australia.

 How legislation and the common law interact

 A set of rules has been developed to assist judges in interpreting legislation.
 One example is the 'golden rule', where legislation is considered in its ordinary and plain meaning.
-If the plain meaning is problematic or absurd, the golden rule allows judges to modify the interpretation while respecting the law's words and intent.
-Judges may also use the purposive approach, used in the Acts Interpretation Act 1901(Cth) and other state legislation outside the text of the legislation, such as parliamentary debates, to examine and decide within the act's purpose.
-There are other rules and principles judges may use to help them interpret acts in line with the intent of the Parliament.
+If the plain meaning is problematic or absurd, the golden rule allows judges to modify the interpretation while respecting the law's intent.
+To explore the intent of legislation, judges may look at material outside of the text of legislation and look at parliamentary debates and statements made about the legislation.
+There are other rules that judges may use to help them interpret legislation, and these are set out in the Acts Interpretation Act 1901(Cth) and other state legislation.

 Often, legislation is consistent with the principles of common law.
-The Parliament can pass legislation that attempts to replace an area of common law, sometimes called a Code, like the Criminal Code 1983 (NT).
 There is a common law assumption where the courts assume that Parliament did not intend to override fundamental principles of the common law unless they explicitly state it.
+The Parliament can pass legislation that attempts to replace an area of common law, sometimes called a Code, like the Criminal Code Act 1983 (NT).

 Where there is a conflict or inconsistency between the common law and legislation, legislation will prevail.
 Australia follows the principle of Parliamentary Supremacy, where the Parliament has the highest authority in creating and changing laws.
 Under the Constitution, the laws of Parliament are binding on everyone, including the courts.
 This power, however, is not absolute and is limited by the Constitution.